slaracha/Biocomp-Fall2018-181119-ModelingGroupProject/README.md

 Documents to submit for final project include:
 - One .R or .py script with code for the entire project.
 Code should be well commented and run from beginning to end.
 - One .docx report.
 This should include conceptual diagrams, generated plots, interpretation of simulations, and answers to the discussion questions.
-Conceptual diagrams can be create in Powerpoint and exported as a .pdf or .png.
-Plots can be exported from R or python as a .pdf or .png using ggsave().
+  - Conceptual diagrams can be create in Powerpoint and then saved as a .pdf or .png.
+  - Plots can be exported from R or python as a .pdf or .png using ggsave().